charlesneimog/pd4web/Documentation/patch/problems.md

 <h2 align="center">Memory problems</h2>

-You need to define the size of memory of your patch, this is pretty simple.
+You always need to define the size of memory of your patch, this is pretty simple.
 Big patches needs more memory, small patches needs less memory.

 If you run a big patch with a small memory size you will get one error like this:

 !!! danger "Aborted(Cannot enlarge memory arrays to size 134225920 bytes (OOM)."

-If you see this, you need to increase the memory size.
-You can do this in the `pd4web` configuration, using the memory input on Pd patch or the `--memory` flag in the command line.
+To solve this issue, you need to increase the memory size.
+You can do this in the `pd4web` configuration, using the memory value on Pd patch or the `--memory` flag in the command line.

 ---